 What is the 5-Minute Rule?

 The 5-minute rule is a powerful tool to combat procrastination.
 The idea is simple: when faced with a task, commit to working on it for just five minutes.
-That’s it.
 Once you start, you often find it easier to keep going.
+This rule has been developed as a cognitive behavioral therapy technique.

 The five-minute rule works because it lowers your resistance.
 Working for an hour on a task is daunting.
 But working on it for five minutes?
 That’s a piece of cake!
 Action inspires action, so once you get going, it’s much easier to keep going.
-I can attest from personal experience that you’ll continue going for far longer than five minutes, most of the time.
+I can attest from personal experience that you’ll often continue going for far longer than five minutes.

 Using the 5-minute rule is simple and effective.
 Here’s how:

-1. Identify the Task: Pick a task you’ve been avoiding.
+Pick a task you’ve been avoiding.
 It could be writing an email, starting a report, or even cleaning your room.
-The key is to select something specific and actionable.
+The key is to select something specific and actionable, like a habit you’re trying to build.

 Concrete Examples of the Five-Minute Rule